kiwih/cubemx-mmc-sd-card/README.md

 Once you have this installed and set up correctly you should be able to run `>st-info --chipid` and get a suitable response back (e.g. 0x0446)

+You'll also want to install the excellent arm-none-embedded resource (or else you won't be able to compile things).

+The guide for doing this is https://launchpad.net/~team-gcc-arm-embedded/+archive/ubuntu/ppa

 #### 2. Development board